bndnio/concurrency-mini-problems/README.md

 Jobs can arrive and complete as necessary.
 But if the available space for jobs is completely used up, some cool-down mechanism is employed.
-In the case the cool-down mechanism requires all jobs to finish before allowing more.
+In this case, the cool-down mechanism requires all jobs to finish before allowing more.
 In real-world scenarios, it may require job loads reduce to 50%.
-Justification could be for competing job sources using shared resources.
+Justification could be for competing job requesters using shared resources.
 If a single requester is using all 100% of the resources, they are throttled to make room and prevent starvation for other requesters.
-Some other requester could be for critical system processes, garbage collection, or other peripherals/external systems.
+In this example 'some other requester' could be a groups of system processes, garbage collection, or other peripherals/external systems.

 ### Code and Runtime Characteristics